 Contestants are encouraged to tie one or more Michigan Legal Milestones to the 2015 theme in a creative project.
 Examples of creative projects include essays, debates, mock trials, podcasts, dramatic or musical plays, re-enactments, short documentaries, board games, video games, and more.
 Electronic submissions are highly encouraged.

 The Michigan Legal Milestones program was created in 1986 to highlight the state's important cases, laws, and individuals.
 Bronze plaques commemorating the history of each of the 39 milestones have been placed throughout the state.
-Participants may utilize any Michigan Legal Milestone in their submission, but here are four suggested milestones:
+Participants may utilize any Michigan Legal Milestone in their submission, but here are five suggested milestones: